Edward-Ji/ChatServer/README.md

 ### Test Syntax

+This section explains the syntax of the test cases in the `testing` directory.
 All servers and clients are set up at localhost.
+Empty lines and comments are ignored.

 ```
-<name> <action> [<argument>...]
+<name> <action> [<argument>...] [# <comment>]
 ```

 The available actions are:
 - `@` followed by an integer port number.
 This command sets up a server at the specified port;
 - `~` followed by the name of a previously set up server.
-This command sets up a client to connet to that server's address and port;
+This command sets up a client to connect to that server's address and port;
 - `>` followed by a series of words.
 This command sends the words through the client.
 If it fails to send the message, the test fails.
 - `<` followed by a series of words.
 This command tells the client to receive data and compares it with the specified words.
 If they do not match, the test fails.
+- `!` This command closes the client.

 ### Coverage